Huadu, Guangzhou: History

 The district was established in the Qing dynasty (1644–1911) as a county, Hua County or Huaxian (花县 (Huāxiàn), also known as Fahsien), which was located north of the then city limits of Guangzhou.
 It remained a county until 1993, when it was recognized as a city and renamed as Huadu (花都 (Huādū)).
 In 2000, it became an attached northern suburban district of the expanded municipality of Guangzhou.

 Natives of Huadu speak a dialect of Yue Chinese called Huaxian (花县话 or Fahsien).
 In addition to its population, Huadu is the hometown of approximately 300,000 overseas Chinese, including a large number in the Republic of Panama, and some in Hong Kong and Macao.

 Guangzhou Baiyun International Airport, Guangzhou's main airport, is located in the district, as is Guangzhou North Railway Station on the Wuhan–Guangzhou High-Speed Railway.

 Resources

 Huadu District is rich in natural resources.
 With a rich rainfall, Huadu is abundant in a variety of crops, vegetables, tea, litchis, bananas, longans, peanuts and sugarcane.

 Jingtang Lotus Roots are thought to originate here in Jingtang Town.

 The mines proved up are up to 18 varieties among which the largely-reserved and high-rank limestone, kaolin, clay and granite etc. have a bright future of mining.
 The district also is rich in water.
 The annual flux of the surface water on average for years is 1.15 billion cubic meters.
 There are 17 reservoirs of medium and small size in the district.
 The Liuxi River and Bajiang River are across the district.

 Administrative divisions

 There are currently 4 subdistricts and 6 towns.

-On 2 December 2013 three new subdistricts (Huacheng, Xiuquan, & Xinya) were established from carving out Xinhua Subdistrict, while upgrading Yayao Town into a subdistrict.
+On 2 December 2013 three new subdistricts (Huacheng, Xiuquan, and Xinya) were established from carving out Xinhua Subdistrict, while upgrading Yayao Town into a subdistrict.